SFBD - 3D model

 Vroom, J., van der Wegen, M., Martyr-Koller, R. C., & Lucas, L. V. (2017).
 What Determines Water Temperature Dynamics in the San Francisco Bay-Delta System?
 Water Resources Research, 53(11), 9901–9921. https://doi.org/10.1002/2016WR020062

 The data and models provided on this website are preliminary and are subject to revision.
 They are being provided to meet the need for timely best science.
 The data are provided on the condition that neither Deltares USA, the U.S. Geological Survey nor the U.S. Government may be held liable for any damages resulting from the authorized or unauthorized use of the data.
 This SFBD-3D model is developed by IHE Delft and is sponsored by U.S. Geological Survey Pacific Coastal & Marine under contract G11PX-2112.
 This model schematization is developed with professional care based on the conditions of the mentioned contract.
 The accuracy is subject to the contractual conditions and the usual assumptions and approximations made in mathematical modeling.
-You are entitled to run, amend, copy and distribute the San Francisco Bay-Delta Model under the conditions of the Creative Commons Attribution-ShareAlike 4.0 International License. © 2012, IHE Delft Institute for Water Education.
+You are entitled to run, amend, copy and distribute the San Francisco Bay-Delta Model under the conditions of the Creative Commons Attribution-ShareAlike 4.0 International License. © 2017, IHE Delft Institute for Water Education and Deltares Netherlands.